mkobit/docker-nifi/README.md

 This can easily be used as a base image to create NiFi applications.

 ### Volumes
-Each of these volumes is exposed.
+Each of these volumes are exposed.
 These are the default locations as specified by the Apache NiFi properties.
 You can find more information about these on the [System Administration Guide](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html)

 - `$NIFI_HOME/database_repository` - user access and flow controller history
 - `$NIFI_HOME/flowfile_repository` - FlowFile attributes and current state in the system